mrvasquez2/CrossplayMinecraft/README.md

 ### PS4
 ######For this i will refer to the text from their Github page:

-Unfortunately at this time, PS4 does not have any external server support.
-However, there are ways around this by emulating a LAN game on your network on another device.
+PS4 does not have any external server support.
+But there is some ways around this.

-Note that this method will also work with any other Bedrock platform other than Nintendo Switch Using a PC with a PlayStation 4
+You will need to emulate a LAN game on your network.
+This can be done with either a PC, Android APP or iOS 14+, the device must be on the same network as the console.

+##### PC
-If you have a PC, you can use Phantom.
+with PC you can use Phantom

-Using an Android Device with a PlayStation 4
-If you have an Android device, you have several options:
+##### Android app
 Work in progress Geyser Android app
 MC Lan Proxy (Trial)
 MC Lan Proxy (Paid)
 MC Server Connector

-Using an iOS device with a PlayStation 4
-If you have an iOS 14+ device, you can use BedrockTogether.
+##### iOS 14+
+BedrockTogether

 ## Feedback
 Any kind of feedback can either be posted here under "issues" or you can DM me on discord. (#mrvasquez7574)